crystallabs/virtualtime/README.md

 # Add this VirtualDate as due date to item:
 item.due<< due_march

 # Create a VirtualDate that matches Mar 20 specifically.
-We will use this
+We will use this to actually omit
-# to actually prevent event from being due on that day.
+# the event on that day:
 omit_march_20 = Crystime::VirtualDate.new
 omit_march_20.month = 3
 omit_march_20.day = 20